Igimbayeva/Weather-Forecast-Dashboard/README.md

 # Weather Forecast Dashboard

 ## Overview
-This Weather Dashboard project is a web application that allows users to check the current weather and a 5-day forecast for a specific location.
+This Weather Forecast Dashboard project is a web application that allows users to check the current weather and a 5-day forecast for a specific location.
 It leverages the OpenWeatherMap API to fetch weather data and presents it in a user-friendly interface.

 ## Features
 Current Weather Display: View the real-time temperature, wind speed, and humidity for a chosen location.